vercel/modelfusion/docs/concepts/library-structure.md

 ## Low-Level Integration APIs

-ai-utils.js provides API wrapper functions for its integrations (e.g., OpenAI).
-The wrapper functions add **types**, **output parsing & validation**, and **error handling** to make it more convenient to use the integration APIs.
+ai-utils.js provides API client functions for its integrations (e.g., OpenAI).
+The client functions add **types**, **output parsing & validation**, and **error handling** to make it more convenient to use the integration APIs.
 They also provide you with a fallback level that you can use when some of the functionality is too specific to be used in other parts of ai-utils.js.

 For example, you can use the Open AI text completion API as follows: